Updated on January 22nd, 2021

 The warranty coverage is reduced by 2.22% every year starting in year 6.
 Of course, since wood does not come with a warranty, at least you have some protection with this product.

-Siding a home with 16’ boards reduces the number of seams compared with wood siding that is sold in lengths from 8’ to 12’.
+Siding a house with the 16’ boards reduces the number of seams compared with wood siding that is sold in lengths from 8’ to 12’.

 Most certifiers of green building materials recognize engineered wood siding as being environmentally responsible.
 More than 95% of the tree is used to produce it.
 However, LP does not use recycled wood due to concerns about its structural integrity.